redkik/integration-examples/typescript/README.md

 Once you have the `CLIENT_ID` and the `CLIENT_SECRET`, create an .env file to the root of the project based on the .envtemplate.

-Navigate to the language folder of your choice (for example the typescript folder):
+Navigate to the typescript folder:

 ```bash
 cd typescript